 Now primarily a city park, it was once the home of 10,000 residents.
 The main avenue, now a garden and pond display, was once the busy centre of town with hotels, shops and a church.

-Just celebrated 50 years as one of our nation's icons.
+One of the City's most visited attraction.
 The glass floor is found in the main section of the observation area, but there are two other floors to visit and a fine-dining restaurant.

 Festivals and events